As it does each month, Microsoft is providing its Office 365 customers with news about a new set of updates today.

 Recent Office 365 Stories

-Microsoft has added new collaboration features to Office 365 this month.
-Key among them are co-authoring capabilities in PowerPoint and more.
+Microsoft today detailed the new features and improvements that it delivered to Office 365 users this month.
+Key among them are the releases of Outlook Customer Manager and Microsoft To-Do.

 In a move that should please its enterprise customers, Microsoft revealed today that it will align the development schedules of its core business products, Windows and Office 365.